tinycrimsonpandas/WhiteCubes/README.md

 1. First deploy this repo to netlify by clicking this button -->
 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/tinycrimsonpandas/WhiteCubes"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

 2. Once the initial deploy is successful, set yourself up a user account on your new Netlify site by navigating to the Identity tab, clicking "Enable Identity", then "Invite Users" to add yourself as a user!
-Follow the instructions in your email to activate your account.
+Follow the instructions in your email to activate your account. **Make sure to turn off registrations by going to Identity settings, under the "Registration Preferences" section clicking "Edit Settings" then selecting "Invite Only" then click "Save.
+If you don't then you could allow anyone to edit your site.**

 3. Once your account is activated, go to `[temporary url from netlify]/static/admin/` and log in using the credentials you just created.